 - In 2023, Carmel will extend its White River Greenway, following the river for more than 5 miles from 116th to 146th Streets.
 It includes a new river overlook and partnership with Conner Prairie.

 - In 2022, the Central Indiana Land Trust is transferring the Burr Oak Bend nature preserve in Noblesville to Hamilton County Parks, with plans to continue ecological restoration and expand public access by constructing a new trail.

 - A ten-acre expansion of White River State Park along the river was announced as part of the Elanco redevelopment of the former GM Stamping Plant.
 Planning and design is underway in 2022.

-- In 2022, construction will begin on the Broad Ripple RiverWalk promenade, connecting Broad Ripple Park with Broad Ripple Village.
+- In 2022, construction began on the Broad Ripple RiverWalk promenade, connecting Broad Ripple Park with Broad Ripple Village.

 - In 2021, the Taggart Memorial Amphitheatre in Riverside Park opened.
 The restored historic Taggart Memorial serves as the backdrop for community programming from Indy Parks and is home to IndyShakes, an outdoor Shakespeare company.

 - In 2021 the Riverside Adventure Park plan was completed, repurposing the former Riverside Golf Course that had been taken offline a year earlier as part of implementation of the broader Riverside Park Master Plan, completed in 2018.
 Funding for initial projects in both parks has been committed by the Circle City Forward program.

 - In 2021, Hamilton County Tourism released its South River District Study, proposing improvements and connections between Conner Prairie’s planned River Education Center and two existing and one new park.
 This new park, Thomas Marcuccilli Nature Park, was also announced.